jafuller88/streaming/README.md

 - HTTP Live Streaming is a HTTP-based ABR communications protocol.
 Originally implemented by Apple as part of its QuickTime, Safari, OS X, and iOS software.
 - HLS works by breaking the overall stream into a sequence of small segments.
-- A list of available streams, encoded at different bit rates, is sent to the client using an M3U8 playlist
+- A list of available streams, encoded at different bit rates, is sent to the client using an M3U8 playlist.
 - Wowza is an example software based off the shelf solution for segmenting and packaging HLS video and audio.
-It will also act as a the origin webserver to deliver the content over HTTP
+It will also act as a the origin webserver to deliver the content over HTTP.

 ### ffmpeg
 Written in C - open source